buffstop/PepCoopMembership/docs/requirements/index.rst

   - where appropriate, the type of the general meeting,
   - the agenda, indicating the subjects to be discussed and the proposals for decisions.

+Business requirements:

+- All members must be invited to the annual general assembly.
+- An individual invitation email containing details about the general assembly is sent to all members.
+- All full and non-user members maintaining membership at the date on which the invitation is sent shall receive it.
+Even entities which lose membership after the date on which the invitations are sent but before the general assembly is held shall be invited because the loss of membership could be revised.
+- The application must keep track about which email is sent to which member.
+- There can be more than one general assembly per year.
+- The application must handle email bounces and report them.

+**TODO:** *Are members informed about the general assembly which gain membership after the invitations are sent out but before the assembly is held?
+How?*